 Call for Support

 To help sort out your options and receive emotional support, you can call the 24-hour MSU Sexual Assault Crisis Line.
-One of our trained advocates can speak with you over the phone or meet you at the hospital or police station.
-Our crisis line – as with all of our services – is confidential.
+One of our trained advocates can speak with you over the phone or chat with you on our crisis chat service available through our website.
+Our crisis line – as with all of our services – is free and confidential.

 We serve people of all genders.
-You do not have to be an MSU student to call.
+You do not have to be affiliated with MSU to call.

 24- Hour Sexual Assault Crisis Hotline: (517) 372-6666